1 Introduction to Metawidget

 [Important]First Goal Of Metawidget

-Metawidget creates UI widgets by inspecting existing back-end architectures
+Metawidget creates UI widgets by inspecting existing architectures

 By default, SwingMetawidget has laid out the JComponents using java.awt.GridBagLayout.
 Try resizing the window, and the JComponents will resize with it.
 If you've ever tried using java.awt.GridBagLayout yourself, either through code or a visual UI builder, you'll know how fiddly it can be.
 Having Metawidget do it for you is a real time-saver.